-Man, 20, jailed after father stabbed at Nevada movie theater
+Man jailed after father stabbed at Nevada movie theater

 HENDERSON, Nev.
-(AP) - A 20-year-old Nevada man is jailed after being accused of stabbing his father multiple times inside a suburban Las Vegas movie theater last weekend, calling 911 and identifying himself as “Thor.”
+(AP) - A 20-year-old Nevada man is accused of stabbing his father multiple times inside a suburban Las Vegas movie theater, calling 911, identifying himself as “Thor,” and saying he was trying to rid his father of a “parasite,” police said.

-Henderson police said Wednesday that Rodney Livingston Lee Jr. was arrested about 11:15 a.m.
-Saturday at the Regal theater at the Fiesta Henderson casino.
+Rodney Livingston Lee Jr. was arrested Saturday at the Regal theater at the Fiesta Henderson casino, and was being held on $250,000 bail pending court appearances on an attempted murder charge, Henderson police Officer Katrina Rothmeyer said Wednesday.

+It was not immediately clear if Lee had a lawyer to speak on his behalf.

-Lee’s father, 55-year-old Rodney Lee Sr., was hospitalized with what police described as multiple stabs to his torso.
+Lee’s father, Rodney Lee Sr., told police his son was trying to kill him.
+The 55-year-old was hospitalized with what police described as multiple stabs to his torso.

-The Las Vegas Review-Journal cites police reports saying officers found a chef’s knife at the theater.
+Officers reported finding a chef’s knife at the theater, according to a Las Vegas Review-Journal report citing police reports .

-Police say one of several 911 calls was from Lee Jr., who identified himself to officers at the scene as the fictional hero “Thor” and told investigators his father “had a ‘parasite’ and he needed to get it out.”
+Police said one of several 911 calls was from Lee Jr., who at first identified himself to officers at the scene as the fictional hero “Thor,” denied stabbing his father and then told investigators his father “had a ‘parasite’ and he needed to get it out.”

 Information from: Las Vegas Review-Journal, http://www.lvrj.com